-The primary objective of putting up the hydro-meteorological stations is to capture the weather variables and hydrological parameters and develop the capacity to model and understand the natural water cycle components within the project area over a long period on the basis of which the Government of Sierra Leone (GoSL) may develop efficient, climate-resilient water management for the area.
+The primary objective of putting up the hydro-meteorological stations is to capture the weather variables and hydrological parameters and develop the capacity to model and understand the natural water cycle components within the project area over a long period.
+This information will be the basis on which the country may develop efficient, climate-resilient water management practices.
 It is recognised that relevant meteorological and hydrological data will have to be assembled and analysed to enable more effective modelling of projected future conditions so as to ensure that the project infrastructure and practices are adapted to become more climate-resilient.
-In order to contribute to the need for a country-wide network of stations, the project (PIF) had originally envisaged the installation of 20 stream flow gauges and groundwater monitoring stations, and 200 rain gauges in 5 river catchments.
-After analysis of the hydrology of the project areas, these numbers have now been revised to 25 surface water stations (23 stream flow gauges and 2 lake water levels gauges); 60 rainfall gauges, and 100 groundwater monitoring stations.
-The number of rain gauges has been significantly reduced from 200 to 60 and the savings realised channelled into basic groundwater monitoring in the project area (100 well water-level recording stations).
+In order to contribute to the need for a country-wide network of stations, the original project (PIF) proposed the installation of 20 stream flow gauges and groundwater monitoring stations, and 200 rain gauges in 5 river catchments.
+The objective of supporting the national stream gauging and climate change monitoring programme remains an essential feature of the RWSSP.
+However, after analysis of the hydrology of the project areas, the precise number of each type of monitoring equipment has now been revised to 25 surface water stations (23 stream flow gauges and 2 lake water levels gauges); 60 rainfall gauges, and 100 groundwater monitoring stations.
+In terms of cost effectiveness, the 23 stream flow gauges are the minimum number of stations that can give adequate water flux information over the project area.